Innovation underground: Cable pooling at BCT relieves grid congestion

 Imagine you live in cozy Breda and decide to spontaneously take a day trip to Antwerp, just an hour away, to enjoy an authentic Belgian waffle.
 On your way there you pass BCT’s business park, and so you decide to take an employee from Breda who needs to go to the office.
 On the way back, you pick her up again with a waffle for the car.
 A small five-minute detour and voilĂ , you’ve done carpooling: efficient and fun.

 For example, the floating solar panels at Business Centre Treeport (BCT) needed space on the grid to dispose of their generated energy.
 Instead of building an entirely new connection, these solar panels can use the existing infrastructure of the wind turbines on the same site.
-The turbines have a fixed transmission capacity but do not always use the full capacity, leaving room for an additional cable connecting the solar panels to the existing purchasing station(power house).
+The turbines have a fixed transmission capacity but do not always use the full capacity, leaving room for an additional cable connecting the solar panels to the existing purchasing station(the power house).

 The floating solar panels at Business Centre Treeport (BCT).